imaginedelements/heather-turano-coaching/src/pages/about/index.md

 sectionTwo:
   avatar: /img/heather-paris-cropped.jpeg
   body: >
-    This is my “been there done that’ story.
+    This is the real me!
+And this is my “been there done that" story.
 Sort of the reason why I am now dedicated to helping smart, thoughtful, multi-dimensional humans like yourself.

     I know first hand about toxic relationship cycles, the codependent doubt